The Equus Effect

 “Coping with Covid-19”

-— first responders & health-workers speak about The Equus Effect —
+— First responders & health-workers speak about The Equus Effect —

-Producer/Director: Tory Estern-Jadow | Cinematographer: Even Estern
+Producer/Director: Tory Estern-Jadow | Cinematographer: Evan Estern

 22 veteran suicides a day